invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

     guests are unwelcome if they abuse your hospitality = el muerto y el arrimado a los tres dias apestan mind your own business = zapatero a tu zapato

-    noisy chicks get the food = quien no llora, no mama keep your sword in its sheath = calm your anger = machete estate en tu vaina those who wake early will succeed = al que madruga dios le ayuda better to die fighting than live begging = es mejor morir de pie que vivir de rodillas
+    noisy chicks get the food = no llora, no mama keep your sword in its sheath = calm your anger = machete estate en tu vaina those who wake early will succeed = al que madruga dios le ayuda better to die fighting than live begging = es mejor morir de pie que vivir de rodillas